silx-kit/pyFAI/doc/source/man/pyFAI-recalib.rst

 You will need in addition:
  * The radiation energy (in keV) or its wavelength (in A)
- * The description of the detector: it name or it's pixel size or the spline file describing its distortion

 Many option are available among those:
  * dark-current / flat field corrections
  * Masking of bad regions
- * reconstruction of missing region (module based detectors)
  * Polarization correction
  * Automatic desaturation (time consuming!)
  * Intensity weighted least-squares refinements